AnakinCNX/PythonChallenges/Challenge_Tips.md

 # print output
 ```

+## Methods

+There are a ton of methods for strings.
+Learn them [here](https://www.w3schools.com/python/python_ref_string.asp) and keep this list handy.

+Sometimes there's not a string method for what you want to do.
+In these cases, you can sometimes convert the string to a `List` and then use one or more list methods.
+Learn them [here](https://www.w3schools.com/python/python_ref_list.asp)

 ## Testing your code

 If the program does not run, read the error message closely.
 It will usually tell you the line where the error is and what the problem is.